The Nine Lives of Christmas (2014) - The Hallmark Channel

 Until... of course... they aren't together.
 Now they see what everybody sees, and that is that tall beautiful people completely belong together forever and always.

 What can we say... not a lot of Christmas in this one.
-There were decorations in the background in a few scenes, our non-couple did shop for a Christmas Tree, I saw a Salvation Army Santa and some carolers, but except for the Christmas Tree scene that stuff off in the periphery.
+There were decorations in the background in a few scenes, our non-couple did shop for a Christmas Tree, I saw a Salvation Army Santa and some carolers, but except for the Christmas Tree scene, that other stuff was off in the periphery.
 No cute kids to focus on, no wise old people dispensing knowledge unless you want to call Gregory Harrison a wise old person which I'm pretty sure he would balk at, and the musical score was decidedly non-christmassy.
 Which reminds me that Marilee did have a discussion with Zach on why 'Christmassy' is a word.

 Nope, what we have here is a pretty straight forward romance.
 Not even a RomCom.
 And I guess as a Romance this works.
 For people who like that kind of thing.
 Despite the fact that Brandon Routh is severely limited as an actor.
 Look, I watch DC's Legends of Tomorrow every week and I love the guy in that, but then it plays to his strength as actor, which is one of detached bewilderment.
 But here as the strapping, pick-up driving, home repairing, fireman?
 Not really in my man's wheelhouse.
 Early on his character had this model girlfriend he had to breakup with, and in the end he's standing on top of a firetruck declaring unending love Marilee... and both scenes were played with same exact tone of detached disinterest.
 But hey, he's tall and good-looking, which I'm thinking is the main thing this role required from it's male lead.